Sharma-Pranav/forecast-sandbox-lite/docs/Appendix.md

 | Historic Average (some SKUs) |
 | Croston (intermittent)       |

-**Interpretation**
+**Observed behavior**

-* Model choice matters least here.
+* Model choice has lower impact in this regime.
-* Smoothing models converge to the correct baseline.
+* Smoothing models converge to similar baselines.
-* Chronos2 is neutral—not worse, not necessary.
+* Chronos2 is neutral — neither dominant nor harmful.

 ---